LaraSchwabe-BA/BA-Thesis-LCNC/README.md

   * Key Facts:  summary-table that trakc how many papers were removed at each step for all 5 databases, information on duplicates that were removed, search string adaptation details for the databases' syntax
   * Automated Search Sheets: yielded paper for each database and the tracking of selection criteria checks, inclusion decisions
 * Data Extraction Table: Columns: Study-ID (internally used to keep track), Title, Author(s), Year (of publication), Venue, RQ adressed, Research Method, Summarized Key Findings
+* MyReferences.bib: bib-tex file containing all sources used